Single Vision Lenses

 What is a single vision lens?

-Standard single vision lenses are the original spectacle lens design, dating back over a hundred years they provide a single fixed power and are starting point for most spectacle wearers.
+Standard single vision lenses are the original spectacle lens design – dating back over a hundred years, they provide a single fixed power and are the starting point for most spectacle wearers.

-More modern developments of the lenses use digital, free-form surfacing techniques to provide more accurate vision across the lens and to provide increased comfort and versatility for wearers.
+More modern developments of the lenses use digital, freeform surfacing techniques to provide more accurate vision across the lens including some power variation to provide increased comfort and versatility for wearers.

 Who is a single vision lens for?

-For most people, up until about the age of forty, your eyes will ‘accommodate’ – naturally adjust to focus on objects at different distances.
-So a single vision lens is used to correct your distance vision and your eyes will work to allow you to see close-up.
+Up until about the age of forty most people’s eyes will naturally ‘accommodate – automatically adjust to focus on objects at different distances.
+So a single vision lens is used to correct your distance vision and your eyes will do the work to allow you to see close-up.

-Over the age of forty the eye starts to lose this ability to accommodate on objects at arm’s length and you will need a different prescription for seeing close-up objects.
+Over the age of forty the eye starts to lose this flexibility to accommodate on objects at arm’s length and you will need a different prescription for seeing close-up objects.
 If you are short sighted you may find removing your distance spectacles allows you to see close-up clearly, if you are long sighted, you will need a stronger powered lens for seeing close-up.

 Many people choose to use bifocal or varifocal glasses at this stage, for the convenience of having one pair that will do everything, however some patients prefer to have single vision spectacles – in this case, you will need a separate pair for distance and for reading.
 If you use a computer or play music you might need an additional pair.

 Personalised Lens Consultation